 For more detail about the briefing, check the next article in this series: How to brief a beta reader for amazing results.

-There is also a chapter on how to prepare your briefing in the Beta Reader Superhero Writer’s Handbook.
+There is also a chapter on how to prepare your briefing in Use the Power of Feedback to Write a Better Book.

 In the meantime, what are your experiences with beta reading?